 4. Secondhand is your best friend

 If lockdown has left you with a shopping-shaped hole that you need to fill, second-hand sites like Depop are the perfect answer.
-By supporting local and homemade, friend and family businesses.

 From jewellery to bandanas, there's plenty of Instagram pages with students making their own ranges so if you fancy a little boost this is a great alternative to stock imported from thousands of miles away.